miekg/gitopper/cmd/gitopperctl/README.md

 ./gitopperctl state unfreeze @<host> <service>
 ~~~

-Rolling back to a previous commit, hash needs to be full length:
+Rolling back to a previous commit, hash needs to be a valid hexadecimal value (meaning it must be of
+even length):

 ~~~
 ./gitopperctl state rollback @<host> <service> <hash>